Self-Care for Mental Health: A Complete How-to Guide

 Mindfulness trains your brain to detach simple thoughts from deep emotions and leave you with whatever is happening as it is.
 Without judgement, the drama from the ego is erased and the resistance is gone—leaving you with an inner peace that makes life more fun.

-Although, mindfulness is often seen as a synonym of meditation, you can be mindful in many ways, not only while “omm-ing.”
+Although, mindfulness is often seen as a synonym of meditation, “omm-ing” is not the only way to be mindful.
 Writing your thoughts and emotions down, talking with someone about them or simply slowing the pace of your daily activities can bring your attention back to the present.

 A few daily minutes of mindfulness can have an unimaginable impact on your life.